-Unfortunately, the dual lighting-positioning functionality frequently necessitates infrastructure modifications, generally by means of a LED driver retrofit, and/or the addition of VLPenabled or illumination-specific infrastructure.
-The idea behind unmodulated VLP (uVLP) is to work with light signals of opportunity (LSOOP) [6], i.e., with unmodified light sources, to target decimeter-level accuracy applications where the economics matter most.
+Unfortunately, the dual lighting-positioning functionality frequently necessitates infrastructure modification, generally by means of a LED driver retrofit, and/or the addition of VLP-enabled or illumination-specific infrastructure.
+The idea behind Unmodulated VLP (uVLP) is to work with light signals of opportunity (LSOOP) [6], i.e. with unmodified light sources, to target decimetre-level accuracy applications where the economics matter most.
 In fact, as LEDs are prevalent in indoor spaces [4] and used as-are, uVLP's pricing is restricted to the receiver's cost, which is in itself a bargain.

-Weight, cost, and energy-constrained (u)VLP systems frequently resort to received signal strength (RSS) positioning with a single photodiode (PD), instead of camera-based angle of arrival (AOA).
-A PD's larger bandwidth is well suited to demodulate the LEDs' characteristic frequency (CF) in uVLP, and for applications in need of a significant location refresh rate and stroboscopic effect robustness [7].
+Weight, cost and energy-constrained (u)VLP systems frequently resort to received signal strength (RSS) positioning with a single photodiode (PD), instead of camera-based angle of arrival (AOA).
+A PD's larger bandwidth is well-suited to demodulate the LEDs' characteristic frequency in uVLP, and for applications in need of a significant location refresh rate and stroboscopic effect-robustness [7].
 Moreover, (u)VLP's limited receiver complexity permits its use as either a dedicated or Li-Fi-inherent location service with IoT devices.
 Its broadcasting nature enables the constrained IoT devices to query their location at their own incentive.

 Although both UWB and (u)VLP show promise, it is arduous to diligently benchmark the two based on literature results.
-This is a problem well known in indoor localization [8], where the results depend on the irreproducible roll-out and where vital parameters are not necessarily disclosed.
-The roll-out environment, how many anchors of what type it is equipped with, which calibration is performed, the localization parameters, and even the used result metric, all affect the positioning outcome [9].
+This is a problem well-known in indoor localisation [8], where the results depend on the irreproducible roll-out and where vital parameters are not necessarily disclosed.
+The roll-out environment, how many anchors of what type it is equipped with, which calibration is performed, the localisation parameters, and even the used result metric, all affect the positioning outcome [9].
 Furthermore, the localization data generally have been collected sparsely and/or in a small lab setup [10].
 This is especially the case for (u)VLP.
-The organization of indoor positioning competitions [11] helps, but these have only recently started to incorporate UWB tracks and have yet to consider VLP.
+The organisation of indoor positioning competitions [11] helps, but these have only recently started to incorporate UWB tracks and have yet to consider VLP.

-In response, this manuscript compares the current 2-D positioning performance of aSDS-TWR UWB [12], [13] and RSS-based (u)VLP [6].
-Hereto, a 11 m \times 8 m open zone is equipped with 15 VLP-enabled point source-like LEDs, eight UWB anchors, and eight motion capture (MoCap) cameras that supply the highly accurate ground truth.
-With both the (u)VLP PD receiver and the UWB tag placed on a height-adjustable cart, stateless [i.a., multilateration] and stateful (Kalman filter) localization is performed at two heights in line-of-sight (LOS) conditions.
-In addition, the open zone is furnished with various configurations of metallic closets to study the performance degradation of UWB and (u)VLP in the presence of non-LOS (NLOS).
+In response, this manuscript compares the current 2D positioning performance of aSDS-TWR UWB [12], [13] and RSS-based (u)VLP [6].
+Hereto, a 11 m x 8 m open zone is equipped with 15 VLP-enabled point source-like LEDs, 8 UWB anchors and 8 motion capture (MoCap) cameras that supply the highly-accurate ground truth.
+With both the (u)VLP PD receiver and the UWB tag placed on a height-adjustable cart, stateless (i.a. multilateration) and stateful (Kalman filter) localisation is performed at 2 heights in line-of-sight (LOS) conditions.
+In addition, the open zone is furnished with various configurations of metallic closets to study the performance degradation of UWB and (u)VLP in the presence of non-lineof-sight (NLOS).
 The influence of anchor selection and the prior calibration effort is also studied.

-Concretely, this article's contributions are summarized as follows.
+Concretely, this paper's contributions are summarised to:

-- An extensive experimental evaluation of the 2-D positioning performance of aSDS-TWR UWB and RSSbased (u)VLP with a single PD in the same LOS and NLOS conditions with respect to a highly accurate MoCap ground-truth system. - 2) Both the accuracy and precision of ranging, stateless and stateful localization, are investigated.
+An extensive experimental evaluation of the 2D positioning performance of aSDS-TWR UWB and RSS-based (u)VLP with a single PD in the same LOS and NLOS • Both the accuracy and precision of ranging, stateless and stateful localisation is investigated.